2 \pi-grafting and complex projective structures, I: Rectangular projective structures

+We remark that, if a traintrack $T = \{R_j\}_j$ has weights on its branches satisfying the switch conditions, it corresponds to a unique measured lamination.
+Indeed there is a measured foliation $\FF$ of $|T|$ such that $\FF$ foliates each branch $R_i$ by arcs connecting its vertical edges and the transversal measure of $R_i$ given by $\FF$ realizes the weight of $R_i$.
+Then by ``straightening" leaves of $F$ fixing a hyperbolic metric on $F$, we obtain a measured (geodesic) lamination.

+Moreover the above addition and subtraction respect the piecewise linear structure on the space of measured laminations.
+In particular, the set of all possible weight-systems on a traintrack is a piecewise linear cone in a vector space.

-We assign a hyperbolic structure $\tau$ to the surface $F$.
-Then $T$ is called a \ul{smooth (fat) traintrack} if all $\phi_i\cn[-1,1] \times [-1,1] \to F$ are smooth and all rails of $T$ are smooth.
-The \underline{ length} of the branch $B_j$ is the maximal length of the rails of $B_j$.
+Let $\tau$ be a hyperbolic structure on $F$.
+Then the traintrack $T$ is \textit{smooth} if all branches are smooth (i.e. the edges of its branches are smooth) and $\pt |T|$ is smooth except at the switch points.

-\begin{definition}[c.f. \cite{Brock-00}] For $\ep > 0$, a sooth traintrack $T$ on $\tau$ is called \underline{$\ep$-straight} if every tie and rail of $T$ has curvature less than $\ep$ and, if a tie and a rail of $T$ intersects at a point, the angle of intersection is $\ep$-close to $\pi/2$.
-The traintrack $T$ is called \ul{$\ep$-slim} if all ties have length less than $\ep$. \end{definition}
+\begin{definition}\Label{11-12-2} For $\ep > 0$, a smooth traintrack $T = \{R_j\}_{j \in J}$ on $\tau$ is called \underline{$\ep$-nearly straight} if each branch $R_j$ is $(1 + \ep)$-bilipschitz to some Euclidean rectangle and, at each switch point, the angle of $\pt |T|$ is less than $\ep$.

-\begin{definition} We say that a geodesic lamination $\ld$ on $\tau$ is \ul{embedded} in a smooth traintrack $T$, if $\ld$ is carried by $T$ and each leaf of $\ld$ is a rail of $T$.
-Furthermore, $\ld$ is \ul{{fully embedded}} in $T$, if, in addition, $\ld$ is fully carried by $T$. \end{definition}
+For $\ep, K > 0$, $T$ is \underline{$(\ep, K)$-nearly straight} if $T$ is $\ep$-nearly straight and, for each branch $R_i$ of $T$, $K$ is less than the length of the horizontal edge of such a Euclidean rectangle corresponding to $R_i$ (which we call the \underline{length} of $R_i$). \end{definition} Such a nearly straight (non-fat) traintrack is introduced in \cite[ch.
+8]{Thurston-78}; see also \cite{Brock-00, Minsky92}].
+If $\ep > 0$ is sufficiently small, each branch of an $(\ep, K)$-nearly straight traintrack is hausdorff close to an almost straight curve.

-\subsection{Decomposition of projective structures by traintracks}
+\section{Decomposition of projective structures by traintracks}